shar3nda/rlc_new/README.md

-a pitiful attempt to rewrite the Russian Learner Corpus from scratch
+a glorious attempt to rewrite the Russian Learner Corpus from scratch